xSardine/AMQ-Artists-DB/README.md

 - ~~quick search button for annId~~
 - ~~better access to information modal window to make it more obvious~~
 - ~~script to check validity of current exceptions configuration~~
-- add domain name + domain path to get history
-  - https on fastapi
+- ~~searching for artist name in reversed order~~
 - ~~Update DB to be able to fix edge cases~~
   - ~~different artists with same names~~
   - ~~same group with different artists~~
 - more information in db
   - main singer / backup
   - composer/musicians(?)
+- add domain name + domain path to get history
+  - https on fastapi
+- add date/season on anime entries + date/season filter
 - stabilize database
   - JSON -> SQLITE
   - add UI to update and maintain DB easily